lasyard/docs/bigdata/hadoop.md

 #### Distribute configuration files

-Copy these files to all nodes:
+Copy these files in directory `/opt/hadoop/etc/hadoop/` to all nodes:

 - `hadoop-env.sh`
 - `core-site.xml`